-The physically demanding work, starvation rations, and inadequate clothing meant that life expectancy for prisoners in most labour camps was very short.
+The physically demanding work, starvation rations, and inadequate clothing meant that life expectancy for prisoners in most labour camps was a maximum of six months.